Guidance for Optimising Medicines Support for Patients

 - Patient Information Leaflet

-- Video presentation of guidance by Chief Officer, Helen Musson Community Pharmacy Hertfordshire (15 mins) – Password required to access = 2W$!3709
+- Video presentation of guidance by Chief Officer, Helen Musson Community Pharmacy Hertfordshire (15 mins) recorded in June 2020 – Password required to access = 2W$!3709

 The aims of the guide are to: